CharlieMc0/universal-token-launcher/design-docs/backend-structure.md

 - **In Transit:**
   - Enforce HTTPS for all API endpoints.
 - **At Rest:**
-  - Use PostgreSQL’s built-in encryption and secure configurations.
+  - Use PostgreSQL's built-in encryption and secure configurations.
   - Sensitive configuration data (e.g., API keys) should be stored in environment variables or a secrets manager.

 ### 5.2.
 Sensitive Data Handling